-The Firm is an approved statutory audit firm within the meaning of the Companies (Statutory Audits) Act 2018.
+The firm is an approved statutory audit firm within the meaning of the Companies (Statutory Audits) Act 2018.

-IAASA, as the designated competent authority for the oversight of statutory audit firms in Ireland, conducts quality assurance inspections of statutory audit firms of public interest entities ("PIEs") and their audit engagements of PIEs.
+IAASA, as the designated competent authority for the oversight of statutory audit firms in Ireland, conducts quality assurance inspections of statutory audit firms currently engaged in the audits of public interest entities ("PIEs") as well as a sample of PIE audit engagements within the firms.
 Chartered Accountants Ireland ("CAI") conducts quality assurance inspections of statutory audit firms in relation to audit engagements of non-PIE entities.

-During 2017, we welcomed IAASA commencing its first inspection of the Firm under this regulatory regime.
+During 2017, we welcomed IAASA commencing its first inspection of the firm under this regulatory regime.
 The report on this inspection was issued in June 2018.
-During 2019, IAASA commenced its second inspection of the Firm as part of their annual inspection process.
+During 2019, IAASA completed its second inspection of the firm as part of their annual inspection process.
+Their findings were published in March 2020 and are available from the IAASA website.
+During 2020, IAASA has commenced its third inspection of the firm.
 We are committed to continuing to fully engage with IAASA in a positive and constructive manner in the years to come.

-As part of the monitoring responsibilities of CAI, the Professional Standards Department of CAI undertakes an inspection of the quality of the Firm's work as statutory auditors of non-PIE entities.
-The last completed inspection of the Firm took place in 2015.
+The Professional Standards Department of CAI undertakes an inspection of the quality of the firm's work as statutory auditors of non-PIE entities on a periodic basis.
+The last completed inspection of the firm took place in 2019.